-Then later that day while cleaning up the dinner mess after a typically long day in which my husband was slaving away at work and leaving me to my 14 hour lonely shift with my girls, my mind wandered back to the "red brick building" as it was called and as it still is called, apparently.
+Then later that day while cleaning up the dinner mess after a typically long day in which my husband was slaving away at work and leaving me to my 14 hour shift with the girls, my mind wandered back to the “red brick building”.

-When boys were still icky and my girlfriends were my universe.
+When boys were still icky and my friends were my universe.

 Where I could be in my childhood home, of which I can never again visit.
-If I had known back then that I would never again see this home, I would have touched the walls more, sat and stared out my bedroom window looking at the "little woods" behind our home more and I would have inhaled its smell a little longer.
+If I had known back then that I would never be able to revisit this home, I would have touched the walls more, sat and stared out my bedroom window looking at the “little woods” behind our home more and I would have inhaled its smell a little longer.

-Where I can still smell my mom burning cinnamon and other spices on the stove.
+Where I can still smell cinnamon and other spices simmering on the stove.

 Where I can still hear my mama and gramma talking at the kitchen table.
-Oh how I yearn for their voices.
+I yearn for their voices now.

-Where I can hear my dad's radio in the garage playing Fleetwood Mac as he organizes his tools and see my little brother riding his bmx bike in the yard.
+Where I can hear my dad’s radio in the garage playing Fleetwood Mac as he organizes his tools and my little brother is riding his BMX bike in the front yard.